alexhkurz/mathematics-for-philosophers/_sources/contents/prel-recursion.md

 **Question:** In what sense does our definition define numbers?
 We said above "think of the string `|` as the number $1$".
 What does "think of as" mean here?
 We could say that the number $1$ is the semantics of the syntax `|`, but this is not an explanation, just a restatement of ""think of the string `|` as the number $1$".

----

-**Important Variation on the Definition of Numbers:**
+## The Definition of the Natural Numbers

-The definition of the counting numbers via `|` has some small drawbacks and I want to replace it by the official definition.
+The official definition of natural numbers in mathematics is a slight variation of the one above.
+The definition of the counting numbers via `|` has some drawbacks.
 Let us recall the definition:

 - `|` is a number.
 - For all `n`, `|n` is a number if `n` is a number.